PhotoBooth

 By the way, you don’t need a passport to fly to US overseas territories such as Puerto Rico, the US Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands.

 Still, don’t take it too long to apply for a new passport.
 It’s always handy to have a valid passport at hand.
 If you need a passport photo for your application quickly, you can always use our website to get pictures done in seconds.
-For example, CVS passport photos.
 Don’t go to a local store, save your time and money!

 Now, this is a serious problem, as you will not be allowed to board the plane, even if you have a photocopy of your lost passport or remember the passport number.